marcomaggi/ccpairs/README.md

 This package installs a C11  language library implementing simply linked lists data structures, in the style of the Scheme language.

 The  library  targets  POSIX  systems.
-The library depends on the packages:
+This  package  depends  on  the
-CCExceptions, at least version 0.8.0;  CCMemory, at least version 0.2.0.
+packages:  CCExceptions,  at least  version  0.8.0;  CCMemory, at  least version  0.2.1; CCStructs,  at least  version  0.2.0.
+To  run the  test
-To run the test suite: the  package depends upon the package CCTests, at least version 0.3.0.
+suite: this package  depends upon the package CCTests,  at least version 0.3.0.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.
 The  package relies on